Paula Modersohn-Becker: Final year and death

 In 1907, Becker returned to her husband in Worpswede, despite periodic correspondence that indicated her desire for independence.
 She had written in detail about her love for her husband but also of her need to delay motherhood in her pursuit of artistic freedom.
 She continued to express ambivalence regarding motherhood as she was concerned about her ability to paint while raising a child; her diary entries indicate that she had planned on achieving a painting career by age thirty, then having children.
 When her daughter Mathilde (Tillie) Modersohn was born on 2 November 1907, Paula and Otto were joyous.
+The historian Katja Haustein argues that Becker's works depicting motherhood were inspired by contemporary ideas of "natural motherhood", against increased German state intervention into the private lives of women and the maternal relationship with their children.

 She had complained of pain in her legs after the delivery, and was advised to remain in bed.
 When the physician returned on 20 November, he advised her to rise.
 She walked a few steps, then sat down, called for the infant to be placed in her arms, complained of leg pain, and died, saying only "What a pity".

 Paula's death was likely due to deep venous thrombosis (DVT), a complication of pregnancy that is relatively common when women are set to bed for a long time after delivery, as was customary practice at that time.
 Apparently, a thrombus had formed in her leg, and with her mobility, broke off and then caused her death within hours.

 She was buried in the Worpswede Cemetery.

 Self-portraits

+See also: Self-portraiture

 Until the years when Becker began the practice, women painters had not widely used nude females as subjects for their work.

-Notable exceptions are the works by Artemisia Gentileschi, three centuries earlier; however, art historians have asserted that Gentileschi made use of her own body as a reference for her work out of necessity and lack of access to any other models (in, for example, Gentileschi's 1610 Susannah and the Elders), as opposed to creating an intentional, purposeful, self portrait (an assertion that continues to be actively debated).
+Notable exceptions are the works by Artemisia Gentileschi, three centuries earlier; however, art historians have asserted that Gentileschi made use of her own body as a reference for her work out of necessity and lack of access to any other models (in, for example, Gentileschi's 1610 Susanna and the Elders), as opposed to creating an intentional, purposeful, self-portrait (an assertion that continues to be debated).

-These arguments aside, Becker is generally accepted as the first known woman painter to paint nude self-portraits, and the first woman painter known to have painted herself pregnant, and pregnant and nude.
+These arguments aside, Becker is generally accepted as the first known woman painter to paint nude self-portraits, and the first woman painter known to have painted herself pregnant and pregnant and nude.

 Becker's work on the female nude is unconventional and expresses an ambivalence to both her subject matter and the method of its representation.